8 Crowdfunding Sites to Help Fund Your Business

 Fundable

-Created by startup founders who can relate on a personal level A hands-on approach from staff during every step of the process Offers both reward-based and equity-based crowdfunding Minimal fees for successful campaigns Campaigns are prescreened, which benefits backers
+Offers a hands-on approach from staff during every step of the process Give you the option of reward-based or equity-based crowdfunding Minimal fees for successful equity campaigns

 Patreon